sararob/hacked_news/README.md

 </p>
 <h3>Challenges of Scaling</h3>
 <p>
     To support more traffic, I could scale up to more dynos on Heroku.
 For enhanced scalability, I would want to add redundant firewalls and more web servers.
-To support more complex features,
+To support more complex features, I would want to think about features the users would value most, and focus on adding one at a time.
+For example, next I might want to add the ability to reply to comments, and nest the replies under each comment.
+Once I had an active user base, I might want to think about letting users pay (using Stripe, of course) to feature a submitted article on the top of the home page for a specified time period.
 </p>